omundy/dig245-critical-web-design/topics-development-environment.md

 #### Atom Settings

 1. Hide Ignored Names - This will make sure you `.git` and `.DS_store` files don't clutter up the tree view. `CMD + ,` then choose Packages > Tree View and [x] `Hide Ignored Names`

+How can I open the Atom editor from the command line in OS X?
+With the Atom editor open, in the menu bar:
+Click Atom → Install Shell Commands